BCCDC-DSI/PHIDO-App/README.md

 This repo provides links to key documents and step-by-step instructions for different tasks required for maintaining the [PHIDO-App-2.1](https://bccdc.shinyapps.io/PHIDO/).

-For data analysts, please refer to the [Standard Operating Procedure](sop.md)
+If you are viewing this page as a data analyst, please check out [Standard Operating Procedure](sop.md).

 <br><br>